 Green technology has always had its roots in power management technologies.
-After all, you need to be able to manage and measure power consumption to determine how energy efficient a
+After all, you need to be able to manage and measure power consumption to determine how energy efficient a technology is.
+With that in mind, numerous vendors, including IBM and Hewlett-Packard (HP) Co., have introduced software and hardware packages to reduce power consumption.
+Yet, there is still much progress to be made, especially when it comes to creating a green data center.

 Gaps in green technology capabilities